BatthulaVinay/Apple-stock/README.md

 ## Getting Started

 ### Prerequisites
-Ensure you have Python 3.8 or later installed.
+Could you make sure you have installed Python 3.8 or later?
 The required libraries are:

 - `numpy`
 - `pandas`